Revision 22-3; Effective July 1, 2022

 - Signed and dated statement from client for tip income not included on the wage statement.

-- View at least two pay amounts in the period starting 45 days before the file date through the interview date (or the date the EDG is being processed if an interview is not required).
-Consider any information the person reports between the application file date and the decision date when determining eligibility – see B-116, Information Reported During Application Processing.
+- Two pay amounts from the period starting 45 days before the file date through the interview date or the date the EDG is being processed if an interview is not required.
+Consider any information the person reports between the application file date and the decision date when determining eligibility.

-- Verify and document any breaks in pay periods.
-Do not use pay stubs as the only source of verification if the person:
+- Do not use pay stubs as the only source of verification if the person:

 - began employment in the application or interview month;